By Silvia Rivera

 Working with Internews, we’ve learned that the challenges of providing vital news access to remote communities in South Sudan or developing media literacy campaigns to fight misinformation in Latin America aren’t very different from the challenges we face in Fresno, California, Phoenix, Arizona, or New Orleans, Louisiana.

 Successful information and media solutions must be rooted in local culture, values, and capacities.

 This understanding is why my colleague, Jesse Hardman, launched the LPC in 2013.
-He wanted to bring Internews’ international approach to community listening to the U.S. Since then, the Listening Post Collective has conducted dozens of Information Needs Assessments in communities across the country and provided seed funding to groups with solutions to address those information needs.
+He wanted to bring Internews’ international approach to community listening to the U.S. Since its founding, the Listening Post Collective has conducted dozens of Information Needs Assessments in communities nationwide and provided seed funding to groups with solutions to address those information needs.

 Our assessments have helped community leaders, journalists, and independent media organizations understand their communities’ information needs more profoundly and represent the expressed needs of their communities.
 As a result of this deep listening and investments, we have become very clear-eyed about the following:

 - Media access is a public health issue